MenuPages APImenupages.com ↗

 What the API Returns

-The get_menu endpoint takes a restaurant_id (Grubhub format) and returns the complete menu for that restaurant.
-The response includes a restaurant object with fields like name, address, phone, cuisines, logo_url, latitude, and longitude, alongside a categories array.
-Each category contains an id, name, item_count, and a nested items array.
-Summary counts via total_items and total_categories are included at the top level for quick inspection.
+The get_menu endpoint accepts a restaurant_id (Grubhub restaurant ID) and returns the full menu structure for that restaurant.
+The response includes a restaurant object with name, street address, city, state, zip, phone, cuisine tags, logo URL, latitude, and longitude.
+The categories array contains each menu section with its id, name, item_count, and a nested items array.
+Summary counts (total_items, total_categories) let you size the dataset before iterating.

 Item-Level Detail

-The get_menu_item endpoint accepts an item_id (obtainable from categories[*].items[*].id in the get_menu response) and an optional restaurant_id.
-It returns a single item with fields including name, description, price (as both amount_cents and amount_dollars with currency), available, popular, category, image_url, and tags.
-The modifiers array is where customization data lives: each modifier group carries id, name, min_selections, max_selections, required, and an options array, which captures the full set of choices a diner would see at ordering time.
+get_menu_item takes an item_id (found at categories[*].items[*].id in the get_menu response) and the same optional restaurant_id.
+It returns the item's name, description, price (as both amount_cents and amount_dollars with a currency field), available boolean, popular boolean, image_url, and tags array.
+The modifiers array is the key addition here: each modifier group carries id, name, min_selections, max_selections, required, and an options array — exactly what you need to reconstruct an ordering interface or build a modifier-aware price calculator.

-get_menucalls and comparing item prices or cuisine types. - Flag out-of-stock or unavailable items using the
+popularboolean fromget_menu_item. - Detect out-of-stock or unavailable items in near-real-time using the

 | Tier | Price | Credits/month | Rate limit |